-TOE SFRs TOE SFR compliance rationale TOE's simp OOTP, DHCPv6, ICMPv4, and ICMPv6 service packets which are bypassed.
-The blicity of the rule configuration helps to avoid overlapping rules, but if one or more grules exist, the first matching rule is the rule that is enforced.
+TOE SFRs TOE SFR compliance rationale TOE's simp GOOTP, DHCPv6, ICMPv4, and ICMPv6 service packets which are bypassed.
+The plicity of the rule configuration helps to avoid overlapping rules, but if one or more grules exist, the first matching rule is the rule that is enforced.
 Administrators can enable, and disable rules as well as modify the processing order of existing rules.
-If the packet is a request for a new connection, then the IKE negotiation is perform establish SAs based on the connection rules in the SPD.
-This negotiation supports shared keys and certificates.
-Next, the packet is compared against the set of known packet fails to match an SA, the packet is discarded.
-The SA is checked to ensure lifetime has not expired and that the amount of data allowed by the SA has not bed If any of these checks fail, the packet is discarded.
-If all the checks succeed, the II of the packet processing is considered complete and the packet is processed as par connection's flow.
-Outgoing packet processing The TOE originates packets over established IPsec connections.
-Because of this, only protected (encrypted) packets are sent from the TOE to connected IT entities.
-The exceptions being for the DHCPv4/BOOTP, DHCPv6, ICMPv4, and ICMPv6 service packets which are bypassed.
-The TOE does not forward packets received from other devices.
-Protected p first matchi entity.
-All ackets being transmitted are compared to the SPD rules for that interface.
+If the packet is a request for a new connection, then the IKE negotiation is performed to establish SAs based on the connection rules in the SPD.
+This negotiation supports both preshared keys and certificates.
+Next, the packet is compared against the set of known SAs.
+If the packet fails to match an SA, the packet is discarded.
+The SA is checked to ensure that the SA's lifetime has not expired and that the amount of data allowed by the SA has not been exceeded.
+If any of these checks fail, the packet is discarded.
+If all the checks succeed, the IPsec portion of the packet processing is considered complete and the packet is processed as part of the connection's flow.
+The TOE of (encrypted) the DHCPv riginates packets over established IPsec connections.
+Because of this, only protected packets are sent from the TOE to connected IT entities.
+The exceptions being for 4/BOOTP, DHCPv6, ICMPv4, and ICMPv6 service packets which are bypassed. oes not forward packets received from other devices. first matchi ackets being transmitted are compared to the SPD rules for that interface.
 Again, the ing rule applies.
 Packets matching an SPD rule are encrypted and sent to the IT other packets are discarded.
 If this is the first transmission, an SA is created based connection rules.
 AA As per NIAP Technical Decision [CCEVS-TD0157] FCS_IPSEC_EXT.1.1: The evaluator shall examine the TSS and determine that it describes what takes place when a packet is processed by the TOE, e.g., the algorithm used to process the packet.
 The TSS describes how the SPD is implemented and the rules for processing both inbound and outbound packets in terms of the IPsec policy.
 The TSS describes the rules that are available and the resulting actions available after matching a rule.
 The TSS describes how those rules and actions form the SPD in terms of the BYPASS (e.g., no encryption), DISCARD (e.g., drop the packet) and PROTECT (e.g., encrypt the packet) actions defined in RFC 4301.
 As noted in section 4.4.1 of [RFC4301], the processing of entries in the SPD is non-trivial and the evaluator shall determine that the description in the TSS is sufficient to determine which rules will be applied given the rule structure implemented by the TOE.
 For example, if the TOE allows specification of ranges, conditional rules, etc., the evaluator shall determine that the description of rule processing (for both inbound and outbound packets) is sufficient to determine the action that will be applied, especially in the case where two different rules may apply.
 This description shall cover both the initial packets (that is, no SA is established on the interface or for that particular packet) as well as packets that are part of an established SA.
 Resp The Summary section above provides a description of the packet processing.